 The ImpactAr tool comprises a methodology presented in a technical note and a valuation model to assess the impacts on health and financial and economic costs related to changes in air pollution levels due to modifications in the urban bus fleets in Brazil.

 The evidence on the science of pollution sources and the political economy of air quality action points to three steps that can help make a clean-air future a reality.

-As factories and transport networks have shut down in response to COVID-19, air pollution has dropped around the world.
-But this crisis has also shown the long tail of air pollution-related health risks, as respiratory illnesses have made thousands more vulnerable to complications from the disease.
-Without setting ourselves on a new trajectory, we risk coming back to a world of even dirtier air and populations even more vulnerable to the impacts of air pollution.
-WRI Ross Center brings together a panel of experts to lay the way forward.
+Air pollution has dropped around the world as a result of COVID-19, but it has not disappeared and the crisis has also shown the long tail of related health risks, as respiratory illnesses have made thousands more vulnerable to complications from the disease.
+Without setting ourselves on a new trajectory, we risk facing dirtier air and more vulnerable populations in the future.

 Big data on mobility, emissions and more can help us not only understand the coronavirus crisis and get back to normal, but create a new, better normal.

 This paper discusses methods to estimate annual power-plant generation for wind, solar, hydro and natural gas plants globally, based on national averages.
 Generation information is necessary to estimate benefits and costs of power plants.

 The Republic of Korea has an opportunity to effectively address the COVID-19 crisis, while also becoming a climate leader.